riomonet/satoshi_surfer/README.md

 # Satoshi_Surfer

-## A desktop bitcoin block explorer.
+## An "Education Focuesed" desktop bitcoin block explorer.

+### Purpose:
+		Designed as a teaching tool to understand the relationships of four main objects:
+		Block
+		transaction
+		script
+		   -input
+		   -outputs
+		coinbase

+### Features:

 		Choose a node from where to query  data.

-gui:
+#### gui:
 		block frame- scroll/arrow thru blocks -> opens tx list in separate frame tx-list frame - scroll/arrow/click  thru tx frame and open the tx in separate frame individual tx frame - using this frame clicking on inputs or outputs can bring up the block in which they were mined

 		surf a graphical node tree from coinbase tx to all it decendants sur from any decendant all the way back to coinbase-tx:

-educational Component:
+#### educational Component:

-pop ups that describe the tx types: P2PK, P2PKH, etc .....
+		description mechanims: pop-ups with summaries of what the object is and the details of that object.